 Seriously speaking, this place celebrates everything humble and delicious.
 The Mulligatawny soup bursting with a brilliant combination of ginger, cumin, and garlic.
-The house specialty chicken biryani that brings together succinct bits of fried chicken with tangy, invigoratingly sharp pieces of ginger and the freshest medley of veg.
+The house specialty chicken biryani that brings together succinct bits of fried chicken with tangy, invigoratingly sharp pieces of ginger and the freshest medley of vegetables.

 How can you tell that a place caters only for those in-the-know?
 The staggering lack of internet presence.
-Take Flavours of India, a restaurant most are likely to stumble upon by a mere accident during a leisurely stroll through the Slotervaart area.
+Take Flavours of India, a restaurant most are likely to stumble upon by accident during a stroll through the Slotervaart area.
 Yes, it’s a remote location.
 Yes, it takes an absolute hike amongst some brutalist, endearingly old-fashioned housing blocks.
 However, and this is where the hard-to-pass-on, long-cultivated trade secret lies: just one drop of the korma sauce served at Flavours of India makes it worth the struggle.

 To stay true to the low-key, homespun atmosphere, we’d suggest the luscious naan, the fiery chicken vindaloo and a serving of the perfectly chewy bhindi.
 Seriously, I don’t care how you feel about okra, a serving of this stuff will transport you to another, much-happier universe.

-Taking its name after a popular style of dining thought to originate from early-seventies Britain, Amsterdam’s cult-status eatery earned renown for dishes cooked in smaller, black dishes made of metal, and curries made with a lip-smacking combination of industrial quantities of garlic, white onions and garam masala.
+Taking its name after a popular style of dining thought to originate from early-seventies Britain, Amsterdam’s cult-status eatery earned renown for meals cooked in smaller, black dishes made of metal, and curries made with a lip-smacking combination of industrial quantities of garlic, white onions, and garam masala.
 Unlike the fast-paced, laid-back, homespun interior of your average British balti house, here the decoration is taken to the max.
 Beautifully shiny mahogany tables and a selection of tastefully-chosen ornaments make up the upbeat, elegant set-up.

 Everything from the Balti section of the menu is a showstopper.
 Mushrooms roasted to perfection and butter-soft, incredibly tender pieces of lamb make the balti chicken and lamb particularly irresistible.
 Regulars swear by the prawn puri and the tandoori lamb tikka.
-For a real treat, do make sure to try their vegetable masala, made with a delicious combination of raisins, almonds and cashews, and served with a dollop of cream for a refreshing pang of acidity.
+For a real treat, make sure to try their vegetable masala, made with a delicious combination of raisins, almonds, and cashews, served with a dollop of cream for a refreshing pang of acidity.

-If you want to sink your teeth into an exquisitely-seasoned, butter-smooth, rich curry that takes you right to North-India, you can.
+If you want to sink your teeth into an exquisitely-seasoned, rich curry that takes you right to North-India, you can.
 If, however, you want something truly special, you should probably choose something from the Nepali section – as Surya is one of the precious few restaurants in the whole city offering this cuisine.
-Their exceptionally high-quality offerings range from the expertly-seasoned, melt-in-your-mouth ghurka fish, the lethally-spicy dal bhaat masu made of perfectly soft lentils, fresh, seasonal vegetables and a scrummy lamb curry.
+Their exceptionally high-quality offerings range from the expertly-seasoned, melt-in-your-mouth ghurka fish, the lethally-spicy dal bhaat masu made of perfectly soft lentils, fresh, seasonal vegetables, and a scrummy lamb curry.
 Equally scrumptious are the lamb kheema mutter doused in garlic and onions, and the momo Surya chicken, soft dumplings covered with a dense, delicious coating of tomato sauce.

-An island of serenity in the hubbub of the Jordaan area, the Golden Temple offers a carefully-curated section of the finest vegetarian meals.
+The Golden Temple offers a carefully-curated section of the finest vegetarian meals.
 Inspired by their world-wide travels, the owners set up this gem to promote the very best dishes they encountered during their visits to far-away lands, Mexico, India, Japan and Thailand.

-On the menu you’ll find a solid mixture of Indian delicacies, a beautifully crisp and perfectly seasoned pakora, a colorful kitcheree made with mung beans, rice, and a perfectly-tangy, light raita, and a modern take on the traditional tikka masala that features generously sized chunks of tofu and a vibrantly-flavored curry sauce.
+On the menu, you’ll find a solid mixture of Indian delicacies: a beautifully crisp and perfectly seasoned pakora, a colorful kitcheree made with mung beans, rice, and a perfectly-tangy, light raita, and a modern take on the traditional tikka masala that features generously sized chunks of tofu and a vibrantly-flavored curry sauce.
 Catering exclusively for vegetarians, the Golden Temple also offers some of the best enchiladas, nachos and spring rolls in the whole of Amsterdam.
 Not traditional, but my god, is it great value for the price.

 For one of the most-versatile vegetarian selection, head over to a rare gem tucked away in a quiet street just off Spiegelgracht, the Mayur Indian restaurant.
-Choose the economic tasting menu to get the best value for your money, or, if you’re feeling more adventurous, you can also mix and match the numerous starters, vegetarian meals, curries and more.
+Choose the economic tasting menu to get the best value for your money, or, if you’re feeling more adventurous, you can also mix and match the numerous starters, vegetarian meals, curries, and more.
 A heads-up: Mayur is the ultimate place for family outings and business lunches, and they provide superb deals for parties of four or more.

 A rare champion of traditional Indian cooking, the North-Indian curries are cooked and seasoned to perfection.
 With Pramod Sharma intent on promoting the richness and versatility of home-cooked meals and original flavors, each meal is made to suit the tastes of an Indian audience – though you always get a say in how spicy you’d prefer your curry to be.